LunarWatcher/lunarwatcher.github.io/content/posts/2022-06-12-fun-with-ssh.md

 ---
 title: "Fun with SSH"
 date: 2022-06-12T23:26:21+02:00
+lastmod: 2023-12-29T17:06:15+01:00
 tags: ["ssh"]
+ingress: SSH is disgustingly flexible.
 ---

-Three months ago, I decided to [dig into self-hosted NAS solutions]({{< ref path="/posts/2022-03-06-network-attached-storage-on-a-pi.md" >}}), because I wanted to free up a port, and I was tired of repeatedly asking "where tf did I put my disk now?" whenever I had to move it because laptops are painful.
+Three months ago, I decided to [dig into self-hosted NAS solutions]({{< ref path="/posts/2022-03-06-network-attached-storage-on-a-pi.md" >}}), because I wanted to free up a USB port, and I was tired of repeatedly asking "where tf did I put my disk now?" whenever I had to move it because laptops are painful.

-I switched to a desktop after my MSI gaming laptop (don't buy MSI gaming laptops, it'll break fast and you'll regret buying it; and yes, I'm still pissed about a three year old laptop breaking.
-I digress), which most definitely solved the USB shoratage.
+I switched to a desktop after my MSI gaming laptop died[^1], which most definitely solved the USB shoratage.
 I believe I have 7 "normal" USB slots, as well as a USB C slot on the front, and plenty of IO options overall.
 Genuinely don't understand how I survived, but it was a problem at the time.

 Additionally, during breaks long enough for me to go home, I was getting tired of carrying around an HDD (and once again asking where the hell I put it this time).